 The name of your nonprofit corporation must be distinguishable from the names of any other business entity on file with the Minnesota Secretary of State.
-To see if your proposed name is available, you can search Minnesota's name database on the Secretary of State’s website.
+To see if your proposed name is available, you can use the Online Business Services page on the Secretary of State's website.

-You will need to create and file nonprofit articles of incorporation with the state.
+You will need to create and file nonprofit articles of incorporation with the state and pay the $70 filing fee (as of June 2020).
 The Secretary of State has a fillinable articles of incorporation form on its website or you can file your articles online.
-However, the articles on the Secretary of State’s website contain only the basic information required to form your nonprofit under Minnesota state law.
+However, the articles on the Secretary of State's website contain only the basic information required to form your nonprofit under Minnesota state law.
 To obtain 501(c)(3) tax-exempt status from the IRS, you will need to have additional specific language in your articles including:

 The Minnesota Secretary of State's website refers you to the Minnesota Council of Nonprofits for a sample articles of incorporation form with the required IRS language.
 Make sure you include both the language required to form a nonprofit under state law and the additional language required by the IRS for tax exemption.
 For more information on IRS requirements for tax exemption, refer to IRS Publication 557, Tax-Exempt Status for Your Organization, available on the IRS website.

 You'll need to prepare bylaws that comply with Minnesota law and contain the rules and procedures your corporation will follow for holding meetings, electing officers and directors, and taking care of other corporate formalities required in Minnesota.
 Your bylaws do not need to be filed with the Minnesota Secretary of State -- they are your internal operating manual.